rebecca1230/nyuad-intro-to-im/midtermProject/journal.md

 # Journal: Marine Voyage in the Pacific
-The game would be about travelling in an infinite journey in the Pacific with a Submarine trying to successfully avoid sharks using missiles.
+This game is about travelling in an infinite journey in the Pacific with a Submarine trying to successfully avoid sharks using missiles.

-## Progress
+## Output
-I have completed most of the work for my project.
-There are a few final touches left and main menu + gameover screens to be added.
-Here's how it looks right now:

 ![](output.gif)

-### What's left?
-- Audio (I already have the files ready, but implementation is necessary.)
-- Main Menu and Game Over screens
-- Final touches

-I expect to complete everything by tomorrow night (March 3).

 ### Feb 19
 I still need to figure out what would be an interesting name for the project - might be something like sailing in the Pacific or just boating in Pokhara (amazing place in my home country where you can enjoy boating on lakes with a wonderful view of mountains).